Find Affordable College Courses

 Santa Barbara, CA

-With a ranking of #10, Westmont College did quite well on this year’s best value schools for business/managerial economics students.
-Westmont is a small private not-for-profit school located in the suburb of Santa Barbara.
+Westmont College landed the #10 spot in the 2023 rankings for the best value business/managerial economics programs.
+Westmont is a small private not-for-profit school located in the medium-sized suburb of Santa Barbara.

 Westmont undergraduate students pay an average of $48,660 in tuition and fees each year.
 The average amount in student loans that managerial economics majors at Westmont take out is $23,250.